-In an article last year, the authors of the Oxford study notes that in comparison to recent estimates on jobs at risk of displacement by automation:
+In a 2018 article, the authors of the Oxford study note that in comparison to recent estimates on jobs at risk of displacement by automation:

 Seen through the lens of the twentieth century, our estimate, that 47% of jobs are exposed to future automation, does not seem extraordinarily high.
 On the contrary, the University of Mannheim and the OECD estimates seem extremely low.

 For developed countries, increased automation is also happening against a backdrop of a shrinking working population.
 From MIT’s Work of the Future Report:

 Contrary to the conventional narrative in which automation renders jobs increasingly scarce, we anticipate that, due to slowing labor force growth rates, rising ratios of retirees to workers, and increasingly restrictive immigration policies, over the next two decades industrialized countries will be grappling with more job openings than able-bodied adults to fill them.